apache/couchdb-ci/README.md

 ./build.sh platform <distro>-<version>
 ```

-## Building the special Debian Jessie 17.5.3 `x86_64` image
+## Building a special old Erlang version image

-We use this image to build the initial tarball, before running the build test on other platforms.
+Previously, we used this image to build the initial tarball, before running the build test on other platforms.
 We do this because we want to generate a `rebar` binary compatible with all versions of Erlang we support.
 If we do this on too new a version, older Erlangs won't recognize it.

-At present, Erlang 17 is the oldest version we still support.
+At present, Erlang 19 is the oldest version we still support, so this image isn't used anymore, and isn't strictly supported anymore either, but should still work.

 The build command is:
 ```